privatenumber/esbuild-loader/README.md

 [esbuild-loader](https://github.com/privatenumber/esbuild-loader) lets you harness the speed of esbuild in your Webpack build by offering faster alternatives for transpilation (eg. babel-loader/ts-loader) and minification (eg. Terser)!

+Curious how much faster your build will be?
+See [what our users are saying](https://github.com/privatenumber/esbuild-loader/issues/13).

 <sub>If you like this project, please star it & [follow me](https://github.com/privatenumber) to see what other cool projects I'm working on! ❤️</sub>

 ## 🚀 Install